The following document describes OpenLM’s implementation and configuration of Token Flex license managers.

 - Set the “Idle Time License Release Threshold” parameter to configure how long before the end of the license server day the license will be released (by default: 15 minutes).

 - Click Save.

-- Make sure that the OpenLM Agent is configured on the target workstation(s).
+- Make sure that the OpenLM Agent is installed and configured on the target workstation(s).